braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/setting_up_shopify.md

 ![]({% image_buster /assets/img/Shopify/shopify_step_3_email.png %}){: style="max-width:60%"}

-#### Set up Shopify catalogs (optional)
+#### Sync Shopify products with Braze (optional)

 You can optionally import your products in near real-time from your Shopify store into a Braze catalog, automating the process to bring in product data for deeper personalization of your messages.
-To learn more, check out [Shopify catalogs]({{site.baseurl}}https://www.braze.com/docs/partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_features/shopify_catalogs/)
+To learn more, check out [Shopify product syncs]({{site.baseurl}}https://www.braze.com/docs/partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_features/shopify_catalogs/)

 ![]({% image_buster /assets/img/Shopify/shopify_step_4_catalog.png %}){: style="max-width:60%"}